I would like to find good homes for the feral cats I have been feeding. Is this possible?

 11] What if the cat is lactating?
 Can she still be spayed?

 Female cats can still be spayed while they are lactating.
 However, you should make every effort to locate her kittens and know the approximate age of the kittens.
-Please call the participating vet or clinic for individual guidance/advice regarding lactating female cats.
 Female cats can still get pregnant while they are nursing a previous litter, and cats are only pregnant for approximately eight weeks.

 12] How old do kittens need to be to be fixed at the feral cat clinic?